DSD-DBS/capella-collab-manager/docs/docs/admin/teamforcapella/migration.md

     TeamForCapella into your local workspace:
     [Import a model from TeamForCapella](../../user/tools/capella/teamforcapella/import/index.md)
 1. If you're still connected to the old Capella repository (`*.team` project in the workspace), delete the `*.team` project.
+Do not delete the previously imported project!
 1. Terminate the session.
-1. Remove existing TeamForCapella to Git backup pipelines in the Collaboration Manager and note down if the commit history is included:
+1. Remove existing TeamForCapella to Git backup pipelines in the Collaboration
+    Manager:
     [Remove a (nightly) backup](../../user/projects/models/backups/remove.md)
 1. Add a new repository in the TeamForCapella server with the new Capella version via the Capella Collaboration Manager: